-If someone you love has schizophrenia, knowing when to call the doctor isn’t always easy -- and you can’t rely on your loved one to let you know he needs help.
+If someone you love has schizophrenia, knowing when to call the doctor isn’t always easy -- and you can’t always rely on your loved one to let you know they need help.

-During a psychotic episode, he may not know the difference between what’s real and what isn’t.
-He could see and hear things that aren’t there (hallucinations) or believe something is controlling his thoughts (delusions).
-He might even think that you’re plotting against him.
+During a psychotic episode, they may not know the difference between what’s real and what isn’t.
+They could see and hear things that aren’t there (hallucinations) or believe something is controlling their thoughts (delusions).
+They might even think that you’re plotting against them.

 This can be scary and upsetting.
 But stay calm, trust your intuition, and remember that professional help is within reach.